bazelbuild/bazel-central-registry/docs/bcr-contribution-guide.md

 ## BCR maintenance policies

 Registry maintainers and module maintainers maintain the BCR.
-BCR maintainers are members of the community who have restricted ability to accept Bazel-built reusable packages into the BCR.
+BCR maintainers are members of the community who have restricted ability to accept Bazel modules reusable packages into the BCR.

 ## Become a BCR maintainer